+Steel-frame ceilings, walls, and floors shall meet the insulation requirements of Table R402.2.6 or shall meet the U-factor requirements of Table R402.1.4.
+The calculation of the U-factor for a steel-frame envelope assembly shall use a series-parallel path calculation method.
 Steel-frame ceilings, walls, and floors shall comply with the U-factor requirements of Table R402.1.2.1.
 The calculation of the U-factor for steel-framed ceilings and walls in an envelope assembly shall be determined in accordance with AISI S250 as modified herein.